• Skip to primary navigation

 Dead Load: the force on a structure resulting from the weight of the structure itself.
 This is normally constant, except of course during construction or demolition when the changes in load need to be considered to ensure safety at each stage.

 Deflection The change in shape resulting from the application of a force or load.
 Beams deflect due to bending, even when made of steel or concrete.
-Limiting deflection to an appropriate value is often the governing consideration in design of buildings, to ensure serviceability in use.
-Bouncy floors, sticking doors, leaky roofs and cracked finishes are symptoms of excessive deflection.
+Limiting deflection to an appropriate value is often the governing consideration in

 Force: fundamental to engineering science, an influence that causes a body to change its speed, direction or shape.
 Structures are usually intended to resist movement, so the effect of the force is to change the shape of the structure, causing deflection.
 The stiffness of the structure determines the amount of deflection for a given force.